alexhaydock/alexhaydock/README.md

 A blog which I started in Oct 2024 as an effort to share more of the things that I'm interested in.
 My home on the IndieWeb.

 #### [AS215768](https://as215768.net)
 My very own RIPE-allocated AS.
 A fun project that involved acquiring my own IPv6 prefixes to advertise, and learning far more than I wanted to know about BGP.
-It's currently fully functional, as you can see by visiting the blog above (assuming your ISP supports IPv6).
+It's currently fully functional, as you can see by visiting the [landing page](https://as215768.net), or the blog above (assuming your ISP supports IPv6).

 #### [Pinewall](https://github.com/alexhaydock/pinewall)
 My custom Alpine Linux router spin.
 I've been running this in production as my primary (home!) internet gateway since mid-2021.
 It builds into a single packed EFI binary which runs entirely from RAM.
 I deploy it to Proxmox using Terraform.